-Google Analytics is normally used for tracking visits to your web pages but did you know that the Analytics service can also be used for tracking your outgoing email messages in Gmail.
+Google Analytics is often used for tracking visits to web pages and mobile apps but the same analytics service can also be used for tracking your outgoing email messages in Gmail.
 You can add the Google Analytics tracking code to your Gmail messages and you’ll instantly know if your email message has been seen or opened by the recipient.

-This is like getting a read receipt for your email messages but, instead of cluttering the mailbox, the receipt is automatically logged as an event in your Google Analytics.
+This is like getting a read receipt for your email messages but, instead of cluttering your inbox with read receipts, the email open activity is automatically logged as an event in your Google Analytics.

 The idea is simple.
-We’ll insert the Analytics tracking image to our outgoing email message.
-When the recipient opens the message, the image file will download on their computer and the “visit” will be logged (video demo).
+We insert the Analytics tracking image to our outgoing email message.
+When the recipient opens the message, the image file will download on their computer and the “visit” will be logged (video demo) in your Analytics.
 And since Google Analytics supports real-time reporting, you’ll see instant activity in the Analytics dashboard when an email is opened or read.

-Here’s how you can add Analytics tracking to your Gmail messages:
+Here’s how you can add the Analytics tracking code to your Gmail messages:

 - Go to your Gmail and compose a new email message.
+Specify the recipients, subject and the body.
 You can also include attachments and inline images in your message.
-Once the message is ready, let it stay in your Drafts folder and do not hit the Send button.
+Once the draft message is ready, let it stay in your Drafts folder and do not hit the Send button.

-- Once the script is authorized, choose Email Tracker -> Send Mail, select your Gmail draft from the drop-down, enter your Google Analytics Profile ID* and hit the Send button.
-Your mail will be delivered to the recipient.
+- Select your Google Analytics account ID from the drop-down, next choose the Gmail draft from the drop-down and hit the Send Email button.
+Your mail will now get delivered to the recipient(s).

-Internally, when you send an email through the Google Sheet, it adds the tracking image to your Gmail message with the help of a Google Script.
-This tracking image is a 1×1 pixel transparent gif that will not be visible in the message body.
+Internally, when you send an email through the Google Sheet, it inserts the tracking image to your Gmail message with the help of a Google Script.
+This tracking image is a 1x1 pixel transparent gif that will not be visible in the message body.

 The tracking method will obviously not work if the recipient has disabled image downloading but now that Gmail auto-downloads images after caching, email open events are more likely to get tracked.